jaehughes/IDPDocs/docs/resources.md

 The laser cutter may be busy - there are training sessions daily at 12-13 and 14-15; these times should be avoided.
 The laser cutter should only not be used out of hours and particular care should be taken when cardboard is cut, as this is easily flammable.

 Things to consider when developing your software:
 * What pins/how will you be interfacing with the electronics sensors?
-* How can you test the software?

-## Arduino Software Support